Welcome to: James Russell Publishing

 "I love Harley-Davidson, but you got to know the truth!"

 I know you love Twin-Cam engine Harley-Davidson motorcycles (I do too) and I know you want to buy one just because it is the cool thing to do and all your riding buddies ride one.
 That's okay, I had the Twin-Cam (TC) bikes and I still own a late model Sportster 1200 Custom, but you still need to know exactly what you are buying so there are no expensive bank-busting nasty surprises.
-And before you judge wrongly, at the end of this article, I have written strong reasons why you should buy a Harley-Davidson motorcycle!
+And before you judge wrongly, at the end of this article, I have written strong reasons in this artcle Why You Should Buy a Harley-Davidson Motorcycle!

 This article is about the Twin-Cam V-Twin engine.
 It does not expose defects in the Sportster Evolution (which is a flawless engine) or the V-Rod Revolution engine (which has its own unique problems).